crossterm-rs/crossterm/README.md

 Things where I am working on now:

-I have inplemented the alternate and raw screen features for unix systems.
+I have implemented the alternate and raw screen features for unix systems.
 Now I am trying to get this also to work for windows with WINAPI.

+In the new version you must provide the Context type to the function calls `cursor(), color(), terminal()`.
+This type is used by Crossterm for managing the state of the terminal and for futures like `AlternateScreen` and `Rawscreen`.

-The next version will have api braking changes.
+Like described above the next version will have api braking changes.
 Why I needed to do that is essential for the functioning of these above features.

+- At first `Terminal state`:
+Because this is an terminal manupulating library there will be made changes to terminal when running an proccess with my libaray.
+If you stop the process you want the terminal back in it's original state.
+This is why I need to track the changes made to the terminal.
+This is done in the `Context` struct so that they can be undone in the end.

-- At first:
+- At second `Handle to the console`
-I needed to create some `Context` types withs can manage the terminal state.
-So that when changes are made to the terminal the can be reverted.
-This is handy when using raw terminal mode and enabling some mode on the terminal like ansi escape codes for windows.
-When the `Context` dispposes all changes made will be reverted so that the user terminal is back in its starting state.

-When in unix sytems you want to execute some ANSI escape code you have to write it to terminal stdout (screen ouput).
+In rust we can call `stdout()` to get an handle to the current default console handle.
+For example when in unix sytems you want to execute some ANSI escape code you have to write it to terminal.
+I can write it to stdout (screen ouput) withs is the main screen.

     //like
     write!(std::io::stdout(), "{}", "some ANSI code".

-But when using `std::io::stdout` you will have an handle to the current screen.
-And not the alternate screen.
-And when using alternate screen you don't want to write to the mainscreen stdout.
-But to the alternate screen stdout.
-For this we also have the `Context` type withs has contains an type to manage the screen.

-So that is why I have created the `Context` type.
-To mange the terminal state changes and to run cleanup code.
-And for managegin the screen output.
+But things change when we are in alternate screen.
+If I execute the code above the ANSI escape code will be written to the main handle and not or altenate handle.
+This causes things to be written to the main screen and not the alternate screen, and this is not wat we want.

+To solve the problem we need to have one place to store the handle to the console screen.
+So that we can write to this handle during the lifetime of the program.
+This handle is stored in an subtype of the Context type.

+The user has to create an `Context` type for this libary.

+      //like
+      let context = Context::new();

+      let cursor = cursor(&context);
+      let terminal = terminal(&context);
+      let color = color(&context);

+Now that we have on global `Context` type which can be used to register terminal state changes, and in with we can manage the terminal stdout (screen output).
+When this `Context` disposes we run code to cleanup the changes that are made.

+Maybe I am going to make a wrapper for the function calls `cursor, terminal, color` so that whe can avoid passing the context all over the place which makes to code more unreadable to my opinion.
+I realy did not want to make api braking changes, bur for the sake of the futures I want to implement it needed to be done.

+      // maybe I am going to create some Envoirment type which can be used for getting acces to diffrent modules that this libary provides. let envoirment = Envoirment::new();
+      envoirment.color();
+      envoirment.cursor();
+      envoirment.terminal();

 ## Features crossterm 0.1